(Start date marks arrival in Florence. End date marks departure from program housing.)

 Additional ISI Course (3 credits)

-Students will select one additional course offered by ISI Florence: 2018 Course Offerings.
+Students will select one additional course offered by ISI Florence: Summer Course Offerings

 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad (for the one course taken from ISI offerings).
 To obtain specific instructions on this process, visit Course Equivalencies.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.